 One problem I have faced when developing java applications was the old look.
 Even after the introduction of Nimbus look and feel, the user interface components felt too static and dead.
 Then JavaFX came in to the scene and provided a much better interface and control elements.

 In this post, I would like to discuss on how to design our JavaFX applications using material design components.
-The developers at JFoenix had done a great job on developing material library for JavaFX.
+The developers at JFoenix had done an impressive job on developing material library for JavaFX.
 All that we have to do is to download the library and add it into Scene Builder and our application.
-I have made a video tutorial on Setting up the JFoenix library and making a material login interface.
+I have made a video tutorial on setting-up the JFoenix library and making a material login interface.

 Adding JFoenix to Scene Builder